ruslanaprus/hear-me/README.md

 # HearMe

-A Drupal 11 accessibility module that adds text-to-speech (TTS) playback to content pages.
+HearMe is a Drupal 11 accessibility module that adds text-to-speech (TTS) playback controls to content pages.
+It provides inline speaker buttons for marked text, a floating "Listen to this page" block, selected text playback, section selection playback, runtime audio caching.
 Clicking a speaker button synthesises the text and plays it back through an `<audio>` element — no page reload required.

 The module is built around an **open provider system**: any HTTP-based TTS service, cloud API, or custom backend can be plugged in by implementing a single PHP interface.
 Piper is included as the default provider, but it is not a requirement.